This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Status epilepticus is a continuous seizure that lasts longer than normal.
-A seizure usually lasts a few seconds to a few minutes.
-Status epilepticus is a medical emergency that can cause permanent brain damage or death.
+Status epilepticus is a medical emergency.
+It can cause permanent brain damage or death.

 Help prevent status epilepticus:

-- Take your medicine every day at the same time to prevent seizures and side effects.
+- Take your medicine every day at the same time to prevent seizures.
+Do not skip a dose.
+Use an alarm to help you remember to take your medicine.

 How others can keep you safe if you have another seizure: